lucasfit01/dwa-orientation-curriculum/computer-setup/macos-computer-setup.md

   - [Instructions to install the "Indent-rainbow" extension in VSCode](#instructions-to-install-the-indent-rainbow-extension-in-vscode)
   - [Instructions to install the "Auto close tag" extension in VSCode](#instructions-to-install-the-auto-close-tag-extension-in-vscode)
   - [Instructions to install the "Auto rename tag" extension in VSCode](#instructions-to-install-the-auto-rename-tag-extension-in-vscode)

+## System Requirements

+MacOS v12 (Monterey) or a higher version is required to successfully complete all the computer setup instructions for MacOS users.

+1. Launch the MacOS Terminal application.
+2. Run the command `sw_vers`.
+3. Make sure the output includes the ProductVersion of 12.XX.XX or higher.

 ## Homebrew